Midlands and Lancashire CSU (MLCSU), based in Chester, are one of eight CSU’s operating across the UK.

 The CSU development team and CoreAzure adopted a highly collaborative approach to both the design and build of the PaaS platform but also the migration of 55 in scope applications.
 The one-team philosophy helped build the skills and understanding within the client team to provide on-going support but also following the initial 7 PaaS migrations that the CSU team were able to complete the job with CoreAzure experts operating in an advisory capacity.

-The design and build of the Azure environment, along with the first phase of PaaS migrations was successfully complete by February 2019, and the CSU are on allowing MLCSU track to exit from their previous hosting arrangement and thus lower levels of residual risk.
+The design and build of the Azure environment, along with the first phase of PaaS migrations was successfully complete, allowing MLCSU to exit from their previous hosting arrangement and thus lower levels of residual risk.

 Following the project, three key benefits of moving to Azure were realised;